echristina/NLP-Projects/Text_Classification_ESL/README.md

  (ordered alphabetically based on the first name).

  ### Results
- We obtained 71% accuracy using the Decision Tree Classifier and won the second highest score in class.
+ We obtained 71% accuracy using the Decision Tree Classifier and won the second highest accuracy in class.

 ### Contents